 Respiratory diseases are another real risk to those working in farming and agriculture.
 A job in agriculture means working in close proximity to agricultural dust like grain and poultry dust.
 Inhaling these kinds of dust can trigger an allergic reaction in the respiratory system.
 If this happens, then further exposure can trigger symptoms even in small amounts.
 Because these triggers can include things like bacteria, mites and animal dander, this could cause you to experience symptoms outside of work which can affect your quality of life.

-If you’re suffering from a long-term illness because of your work, then you may be eligible to make a claim.
+If you’re suffering from a long-term illness because of your work, then you may be eligible to make farm accident compensation claims.
 In these cases, the three-year limitation period for making a claim will be from when you found out that your illness was caused by your work, and not necessarily the date you were exposed to the hazard that made you ill.

 So to learn more about farming accident claims, or if you’d like to proceed to make one, get in touch with our team today.